splunk/observability-workshop/docs/monitoring-as-code/index.md

     commands will detect it and remind you to do so if necessary.
     ```

-Create a new workspace:

-=== "Shell Command"

-    ``` bash
-    terraform workspace new workshop
-    ```

-=== "Output"

-    ```text
-    Created and switched to workspace "workspace"!

-    You're now on a new, empty workspace.
-Workspaces isolate their state, so if you run "terraform plan" Terraform will not see any existing state for this configuration.
-    ```

 [^1]:
     Terraform is a tool for building, changing, and versioning infrastructure safely and efficiently.
 Terraform can manage existing and popular service providers as well as custom in-house solutions.